theobald-software/theobald-software.github.io/_includes/_content/en/abap-reports/report-extraction-define.md

 3. Click **[Search]** (2) and select the report of your choice from the displayed list (3).
 4. Click **[OK]** (4) to confirm.

+The application now returns to the main window of the component.

 ### Variants and Selections